Why should you get a prenuptial agreement before marriage?

 Think in terms of resolution

-If your marriage does break down, this can be a heated time for all involved.
+If your marriage does break down, this can be a heated time for all involved, and could even involve people like these Family Law Phoenix Attorneys if both parties are unable to agree on certain things, such as child custody and division of assets.
 A prenup gives you the chance to think with cool heads about how you would divide your assets if your marriage should dissolve, making a divorce easier down the line.
 This can be especially valuable if you have already suffered from unequal treatment in a previous relationship.

 Protect yourself from debt